 My solution to those who don’t want the “I” added:

-To alleviate confusion, it is important to educate that intersex is about biological sex and biology, and that the biggest problems we face are the forced assignment of gender, surgically, or hormonally.
+To alleviate confusion, it is important to educate that intersex is about biological sex, anatomical variations, and biology, and that the biggest problems we face are the forced assignment of gender, surgically, or hormonally.
 Intersex advocates, activists, and educators are trying to end our being aborted when detected in-utero and the non-consenting surgeries on infants and children.
 When adding the “I” to your organization it is my hope that you will also make it a part of your effort to make this a safer world for those of us born intersex.
 Last, it should be always educated that some intersex people do not appear LGBTQ+, nor need to.

 Further, for those intersex people who do not even feel they are intersex, that is their right to not declare it and to embrace their diagnosis or conditions as not intersex.
 However, just because they don’t feel they have a variation of intersex, nor want LGBTQI+ support, doesn’t mean that over half of the intersex community won’t benefit from it.
 Which again, is a person’s right to self-determination and should always be respected.